History of the San Francisco Giants: 2017–2024: Zaidi takes over

 In the 2020 season, which was shortened to 60 games due to the COVID-19 pandemic, the Giants finished third in the NL West with a 29–31 record, which tied them with the Milwaukee Brewers for the eight seed in the expanded 16-team playoff system.
 However, the Brewers were named the number eight seed due to them having a better record over their opponents, so the Giants missed the postseason.

 In 2021, the Giants held the best record in baseball with 107 wins, the most in the franchise's history, and won the NL West crown for the first time since 2012, just one game ahead of the Los Angeles Dodgers.
 Kapler was named the NL Manager of the Year, becoming the second Giants manager to win the award.
 The Giants lost the NLDS to the Dodgers three games to two.
 Buster Posey retired after the season.
 This season saw the emergence of Logan Webb as the team's ace, beginning a run of four straight seasons with over 200 innings pitched.

 The Giants were unable to repeat their success in 2022, finishing third in the NL West with an 81–81 record.
 They fared no better in 2023, finishing fourth in the NL West with a 79–83 record.
 Gabe Kapler was fired in September, and Kai Correa managed the Giants' final three games.
 The last link to the 2010s dynasty, Brandon Crawford, was not re-signed at season's end.

 Ahead of the 2024 season, the Giants lured away manager Bob Melvin from the San Diego Padres, while also signing Cy Young Award-winning pitcher Blake Snell.
 They also brought in Gold Glove-winning third baseman Matt Chapman and also signed Korean outfielder Jung-hoo Lee.
 However, the team continued their inconsistent ways in 2024, ultimately finishing with an 80–82 record and fourth place in the NL West.
 After the season, the Giants fired Zaidi, replacing him with former catcher Buster Posey.

+2025–present

+The Giants entered 2025 by signing former three-time Cy Young Award-winning pitcher Justin Verlander, and shortstop Willy Adames.
+Midway through the season, they addressed their power needs by acquiring Rafael Devers from the Boston Red Sox.
+At the time, the Giants were in a playoff spot at 41–31, but after going 13–24 following the Devers trade, the Giants traded away relievers Camilo Doval and Tyler Rogers, and outfielder Mike Yastrzemski at the deadline.
+The Giants remained in postseason contention until the season's final week, finishing at 81 wins.
+After the season, Bob Melvin was fired as manager, and the Giants replaced him with Tennessee Volunteers manager Tony Vitello.